anthony2708/projects/Readme.md

 ### Introduction

-This is a repository for all codes in the Graduation Thesis for Tuan Anh Bui Le, a senior student from the Faculty of Information Technology - Vietnam National University of Ho Chi Minh City, University of Science.
+This is a branch for all codes in the Graduation Thesis for Tuan Anh Bui Le, a senior student from the Faculty of Information Technology - Vietnam National University of Ho Chi Minh City, University of Science.

 ### Project Structure